holaphil/amazing-maple-e08ae/src/pages/work/nowwith.md

 <!---->

 *   **Oversaw the design and development for a universal checkout SDK**, a critical component for publisher and partnership activations.
 This SDK provides our publishing partners the ability to activate at scale shoppable video experiences on their owned and operated properties.
-Consumers can watch and shop products while viewing video across NOW//with’s channels as well as its partner’s.
+Consumers can watch and shop products while viewing video across NOWwith’s channels as well as its partner’s.

 <!---->

-*   **Identified, envisioned, and oversaw the instrumentation of all platform measurement across NOW//with’s shoppable ecosystem** including but not limited to video, marketplace, and checkout.
+*   **Identified, envisioned, and oversaw the instrumentation of all platform measurement across NOWwith’s shoppable ecosystem** including but not limited to video, marketplace, and checkout.
 These integrations provided critical insights positioning the team with capabilities to track and segment user activity while also identifying user trends across the entire conversion funnel.

 <!---->

-*   **Helped founders establish the NOW//with brand** as we moved through the early stage exploratory phases of a startup through discovery.
-A process including user research, rapid prototyping, design, and development to deliver on time and under budget NOW//with’s first ecommerce video platform experiences.
+*   **Helped founders establish the NOWwith brand** as we moved through the early stage exploratory phases of a startup through discovery.
+A process including user research, rapid prototyping, design, and development to deliver on time and under budget NOWwith’s first e-commerce video platform experiences.